1Hive/website/docs/contribute/membership.md

 - If a member becomes inactive, the remaining members should vote to remove them.

-- Members are responsible for minting and budgeting `Honey`, a separate transferrable token issued by the organization.
+- Members are responsible for minting and budgeting `Honey`, a separate transferable token issued by the organization.

 ### Why `Honey`?